olliw42/mLRS-docu/docs/E77_EASYSOLDER.md

   </tbody>
 </table>

 Note: EByte has silently changed the hardware of the E77 module around the beginning of 2024, which required updates to the firmware.
-This newer modules use a (better) TCXO, whereas the older modules use a ceramic crystal oscillator.
+These newer modules use a (better) TCXO, whereas the older modules use a ceramic crystal oscillator.
 According to the datasheet the newer modules can be identified by a serial number SN &#8805; 3202995.
 For the older modules use the firmware with the label "-xtal" in the name.

 ### As Tx Module ###